A 398-meter long corridor!? The inspiration for the Momotaro legend!? [Kibitsu-jinja Shrine]

 Highlight 2: A 400m long corridor

-The second is the Corridor, which is about 400 meters long and continues in a straight line, following the natural topography.
+The second is the corridor, which is approximately 400 meters long and continues in a straight line, following the natural topography.

-It was believed to be a road for carrying offerings to the gods, and until the Sengoku period it was about three times as long as it is today.
+It was believed to be a road used to carry offerings to the gods, and until the Sengoku period it was about three times as long as it is today.

 The third is the "Narukama Shinji."
-"If the sound is loud and rich, it's good.
-If it stops or you can't hear it, it's bad."
+"If the sound is loud and rich, it is good fortune.
+If it is interrupted or cannot be heard, it is bad fortune."

-After being defeated by Okibitsuhiko, Ura continued to groan even after all that remained was his head.
-At Okamadono, where Ura's head is said to be buried, fortune telling is available.
+After being defeated by Okibitsuhiko, Ura continued to groan even after only his head remained.
+At Okamadono, where Ura's head is said to be buried, fortunes can be read.

-[The hearth hall with walls, pillars, and ceiling blackened with soot]
+[The walls, pillars, and ceiling of the hearth hall are blackened with soot]

-The wood burning in the cauldron picks up steam, and the whole room is enveloped in smoke.
-Suddenly, a loud "boom" sound, like a cow mooing, reverberates throughout the room.
+The wood burning in the cauldron picks up steam, and the room becomes engulfed in smoke.
+Suddenly, a loud, booming sound, like a cow mooing, resonates throughout the room.
 It can be heard clearly and distinctly.
-How the sound resonates with the listener - "a thick, reassuring sound," "I want to hear more," "I didn't hear it," etc. - is what determines whether the sound will be good or bad.
+How the sound resonates with the listener - whether it's a "thick, reassuring sound," "I want to hear more," or "I didn't hear it" - is used to tell fortunes.

-[The Sengoku warlord Kuroda Kanbei is said to have also prayed at the Narukama ritual.]
+[Kuroda Kanbei, a warlord of the Sengoku period, is said to have also prayed at the Narukama ritual.]

-There are many stories about the legend of Momotaro that remain in the Kibiji area.
-Why not take a trip to relive the romance of the ancient times?
+There are many stories of the Momotaro legend that remain in the Kibiji area.
+Why not take a trip to relive the romance of ancient times?

-*Photography is prohibited during the Narukama ritual.
+*Photography of the Narukama ritual is prohibited.
 We received special permission to take these photos.

 It is also recommended for various prayers such as traffic safety, safety in the home, and passing exams.

 There are many things related to Momotaro at the shrine.
 There are fortune boxes with Momotaro on them and peach bell charms.
-Peaches have been believed to have the power to ward off evil since ancient times.
+Peaches have long been believed to have the power to ward off evil.
 They are recommended as souvenirs and mementos of your trip.

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.